17 Best Female Ukulele Players

 We’ve included in our list most American and British ukulele players.
 But this time, we will discuss Ayano Tsuji, one of the Japanese female ukulele players.

-Debuted in 1998 with the album Uraraka (Balmy), the Japanese pop singer-songwriter is well-known for her light singing style and ukulele play.
+Debuted in 1998 with the album Uraraka (Balmy), the Japanese pop singer-songwriter is well-known for her light singing style and uke playing.
 Her most notable work is the ending song of The Cat Returns, “Kaze ni Naru” (Becoming the Wind), in 2002.

 Over her career, Tsuji has produced music for films and commercials in Japan.
 Also, she has released 15 more albums, including the latest album Hello Woman in 2022.